geog3300-agri3003/coursebook/docs/ai/prompt-engineering.md

 ## TL;DR - Prompt template

+Effective prompts:

-Effective prompts provide explicit instructions and define the desired output format, give the LLM a role or relevant contextual information and encourage the LLM to think by providing a step-by-step account of its reasoning.
-It's also good practice to provide the LLM an example (if you have one) and iterate with the LLM to refine the solution.
+* provide explicit instructions and define the desired output format
+* give the LLM a role and relevant task contextual information
+* encourage the LLM to think by providing a step-by-step account of its reasoning
+* provide an example solution (if you have one)
+* iterate with the LLM to refine the solution

 An example prompt template:
 ```